 Along with that comes a free SSL certificate, which will make all of the connections between A2 Hosting’s servers and your users fully encrypted.
 SSL certificates can cost companies a lot on a yearly basis, but A2 Hosting uses the Let’s Encrypt system and makes it all free to you.
 Having an SSL certificate is crucial for any small business that plans to makes sales over the internet or store user’s private information.

 Chances are, you may have a website already hosted elsewhere but are interested in moving it to a better platform like what A2 Hosting can offer.
-No problem, because A2 Hosting offers free migration help to get all of your files and web configuration moved over to their cloud servers.
+No problem, because A2 Hosting offers free migration help to get all of your files and web configuration moved over to their servers.
 In addition, they’ll turn on automatic backups to reduce your risk and help you recover from data loss.